kerti/evm/README.md

 > * [direnv](https://direnv.net/)

-This is the solution to **Question 2 of Evermos Backend Engineer Assessment v1.2**.
+This is the solution to **Question 2 of Evermos Backend Engineer Assessment v1.2**, which is identical to **Question 2 of Evermos Backend Engineer Assessment v1.1**.
 This API is not available publicly and is deliberately minimal to emphasize on implementing concurrency handling as indicated in the problem statement.

 To run locally: